borakilicoglu/kro/README.md

 ## Application Designs

-Treo provides application designs along with some functionality.
+Nucleo provides application designs along with some functionality.
 These functionalities are for demonstration purposes and shows what you can do with the provided application designs.

 <!-- ### `yarn start`